Codeuctivity/SanitizeFilename/README.md

 ## Rules

-Restrictions of Windwos, Linux and OsX are alle combined to an replacemant pattern, that will sanitize any filename to be compatible with any of the OS and common filesystem restrictions.
+Restrictions of Windows, Linux and OsX are alle combined to an replacemant pattern, that will sanitize any filename to be compatible with any of the OS and common filesystem restrictions.

 | Pattern                          | OS that dont support pattern | OS that support pattern | Example            |
 | -------------------------------- | ---------------------------- | ----------------------- | ------------------ |